Director, QPPV – EU

 We are currently looking to hire a Director, QPPV to cover UK and EU.
 This is an exciting opportunity to join the European Medical Affairs function at Zogenix and to support the European launch of the company’s first commercial product along with providing support for other business objectives.
 The Director, QPPV role will help Zogenix establish a high performing Pharmacovigilance organization.
 The role will report into the VP, Safety & Pharmacovigilance who is based in Emeryville.

-The QPPV will be a remote position based in either Germany or France #LI-Remote.
+The QPPV will be based remotely in either Germany or France. #LI-Remote

 - To influence the performance of the pharmacovigilance system.
 The MAH shall ensure that the QPPV has sufficient authority to influence the performance of the quality system and pharmacovigilance activities of the MAH.